-- 1. A spoken and PowerPoint summary of both the affirmative and negative articles within the reading assignment for the week to be presented in class.
-In order to explain the debate thoroughly as a reminder to your classmates, include in your presentation: - a.
-The names of the authors of the articles - b.
-The titles of the articles - c.
-A clear explanation of both sides of the debate - d.
-Three justifications the authors use to bolster their arguments (Therefore, there should be a total of six arguments, since there are at least two sides to each debate.) - 2.
-Upload your PowerPoint to the server at least 30 minutes before the class period during which you will present. - 3.
-Determine a way to split up the class so that all of your colleagues are engaged in a debate of the issue.
+- 2. Provide a handout of the main points of your debate for your classmates.
+The handout should contain - a. your name - b. the debate title in the Byrnes text - c. at least three of the arguments for each side of the debate.

+Upload your handout to the server at least 30 minutes before the class during which you will debate.
+Provide hardcopy handouts for all of your classmates.

+- 3. Determine a way to split up the class so that all of your colleagues are engaged in a debate of the issue.
 You may divide the class up into two groups.
 Or, you may assign selected class members various roles (e.g., time keeper, task master, etc.) - 4.
 The class is to debate your issue for approximately 10-15 minutes.
 Ensure that no person dominates the discussion, preventing others from having their say.
 If the debate lags, it is your responsibility to bring up new points to keep the class engaged. - 5.
 You will be graded on your familiarity with the issues assigned to you.
 Your handout and PowerPoints' clarity, thoroughness, structure and organization, and mechanics will be assessed as well.
-Finally, your ability to facilitate a debate within the class will be evaluated.
+Most importantly, your ability to facilitate a debate within the class will be evaluated.